cchitsiang/awesome-stars/topics.md

 - [timschlechter/SpecResults](https://github.com/timschlechter/SpecResults) - Get better feedback from your SpecFlow testsuite
 - [JerryLead/SparkInternals](https://github.com/JerryLead/SparkInternals) - Notes talking about the design and implementation of Apache Spark
 - [vesln/todo](https://github.com/vesln/todo) - Todos in the CLI like what.
-- [wearehanno/oskar](https://github.com/wearehanno/oskar) - Oskar was a Slackbot that helped track happiness in remote teams.
-He has now been retired.
 - [manavgabhawala/CocoaMultipeer](https://github.com/manavgabhawala/CocoaMultipeer) - This repository is a peer to peer framework for OS X, iOS and watchOS 2 that presents a similar interface to the MultipeerConnectivity framework (which is iOS only) that lets you connect any 2 devices
 - [bubudrc/MPCoachMarks](https://github.com/bubudrc/MPCoachMarks) - MPCoachMarks is an iOS class that displays user coach marks with a couple of shapescutout over an existing UI.
 This approach leverages your actual UI as part of the onboarding process for your user.
 - [jariz/MaterialUp](https://github.com/jariz/MaterialUp) - MaterialUp Android App